-- Set up, connect, and calibrate your audio hardware. - Open a project and set up the parameters in the Project Setup dialog according to your specifications.

-The parameters in the Project Setup dialog determine the record file format, sample rate, project length, etc. that affect the audio recordings that you make during the course of the project.

-• If you plan to record MIDI, set up and connect your MIDI equipment.
+- Set up, connect, and calibrate your audio hardware. - Open a project and set up the parameters in the Project Setup dialog according to your specifications. - The parameters in the Project Setup dialog determine the record file format, sample rate, project length, etc. that affect the audio recordings that you make during the course of the project. - If you plan to record MIDI, set up and connect your MIDI equipment.

-RELATED LINKS Setting up Audio on page 12 Setting up MIDI on page 19
+Setting up Audio on page 15 Setting up MIDI on page 22 Setting up a Metronome Click Pattern on page 221